uwescience/myria-docs/myria-ec2.markdown

 # Myria EC2

 Myria-EC2 is a tool that allows you to automatically deploy Myria to a cluster through the Amazon EC2 service.
-To do this, you must have an [Amazon EC2](http://aws.amazon.com/ec2/) account and clone the Myria-Ec2 [repository](https://github.com/uwescience/myria-ec2).
+To do this, you must have an [Amazon EC2](http://aws.amazon.com/ec2/) account.
+You will also need the Myria-Ec2 project, which is found under the Myria-Stack.
+Alternatively, you can directly clone the Myria-Ec2 [repository](https://github.com/uwescience/myria-ec2).

 ## Installation
 Install and configure StarCluster (e.g., `sudo apt-get install starcluster`).
 To start the setup, run ```starcluster help``` and select the second option.
 In the ```~/.starcluster/config``` file add your AWS credentials fill in your AWS\_ACCESS\_KEY\_ID, AWS\_SECRET\_ACCESS\_KEY and AWS\_USER\_ID.
 This information can be found under the [IAM Management Console](http://aws.amazon.com/iam/).